guibueno/guibueno.github.io/_docs/04-practice.markdown

 ### Deliberate Practice

-Scott and Ghinea (2014) argue that engaging in **deliberate practice** is an important way to foster expertise.
-They primarely discuss computer programing, but also refer to many other areas.
+Scott and Ghinea (2014) argue that engaging in **deliberate practice** is an important way to foster language expertise.
+They primarily discuss computer programing, but also refer to many other areas.

 According to them, it is crucial that learners be in control of their own practice.
 The acquisition of expertise happens best when maintaining "an ongoing, reflexive, and self-regulated learning process" (p.
 169).

 ### Scenario

 Let's imagine a language learner whose goal is to improve his/her language skills.
-This person has decided to devote some time into doing that right now.
+This person has decided to devote some time to doing that right now.
 Where should he/she begin?

 #### Selecting the activity

 Of course, in the field of language learning there is never only *one* answer to any question.
-In fact, there is a huge number of activities in which this language learner may opt to engage.
+In fact, there are many activities in which this language learner may opt to engage.

-He/she may decide to *Watch a movie in the target language*, for example, knowing that this would be a good way to improve the listening skill.
+He/she may decide to *watch a movie in the target language*, for example, knowing that this would be a good way to improve his/her listening skill.

 <table>
   <tr class="diff title">